Creating a custom icon set

 Minimized SVG

 It is good idea to minimize exported SVG icons with a tool such as SVGO.
-Your editor may be minimizing SVG on export too.
-However it may come with caveats.
-For example, if your icon uses clip-path
+Your editor may also minimize SVG on export, but this may come with some caveats, such as maintaining unique IDs.

 SVG file encoding